GOCDB/gocdb/tests/README.md

   and modify the connection details for the ***same test database***.
 This second file is used to assert that Doctrine performs the GocDB logic against your DB in the expected way.
 It uses Php Data Objects (PDO) to connect to your DB and runs plain SQL to perform assertions.

+Note that the two bootstrap files are linked: the PDOOCI\PDO class in bootstrap_pdo.php is made available by composer's vendor/autoload.php in bootstrap_doctrine.php.
+So the autoload MUST be uncommented.

 Deploy Tables/Schema via Doctrine
 ---------------------------------------